Internships for High School Students Near Me: Your Ultimate Guide

 This last option requires some initiative and stepping outside your comfort zone to connect directly with local businesses or organizations.
 How do you do that?

 One excellent starting point is your local chamber of commerce.
-Many chambers have directories of local businesses, and some even list internship or volunteer opportunities for students.
+Many chambers offer directories of local businesses, and some also list internships or volunteer opportunities for students.
 Visit their website or office to ask if they can provide any leads.
-This method is a straightforward way to find community-focused companies that may be more open to taking on high school interns.
+This method is a straightforward way to discover community-focused companies that may be more open to taking on high school interns.

 Another approach is to visit businesses in person.
 For example, you can walk into small businesses, community organizations, or even local offices and ask to speak to a manager or HR representative.
 Then, you could say something like: